jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 ## Callbacks

 The use of callbacks has been enabled in Verify V2, so you can now listen for an update via the callback and be notified if a response from the user comes in.
 To configure your callbacks, navigate to your application in the [Vonage dashboard](https://dashboard.nexmo.com/applications).
-Go to Capabilities and enable Verify V2, and enter your callback URL.
+Go to Capabilities and enable Verify V2 to enter your callback URL.

 ## Verification Channels